O-I/airity/README.md

 # Airity

-Launch a Google Hangouts on Air from the command line.
+Launch a Google Hangouts on Air from the command line on your Mac.

 ## Installation